Last update: 6/9/2020. This is an ongoing story and will be updated with the latest information.

 “Any cleaning is better than no cleaning,” said Wendy Berg, infection preventionist at Children’s Minnesota.

 At home, you can use your favorite household cleaner to clean surfaces like kitchen and bathroom counters, faucets, door knobs, and any other frequently used and touched surfaces.
-You do not need to buy any special cleaning products for the coronavirus.
+You do not need to buy any special cleaning products for COVID-19.

 Social distancing is important to help prevent the spread of coronavirus.
 This simply means to try and distance yourself from others physically.
 Ways to social distance yourself include: Standing 6 feet away from others, not shaking hands and avoiding crowds.